 Most consumers find that kratom is the better plant since its effects are more potent, longer-lasting, and versatile.
-While kava can help with stress, anxiety, and insomnia, kratom can be used for all of that, and more.
-It can help consumers manage chronic pain, and many strains can produce strong euphoric effects.
+While kava can help with stress and insomnia, kratom can be used for all of that, and more.
+It can help consumers manage some forms of discomfort, and many strains can produce strong euphoric effects.

 Before deciding which type of plant to buy, you should find out more about the differences between these two plants.
 You can find all the information you’ll need to make an informed decision below.

 Kava vs Kratom?

 Although kava and kratom can produce similar effects when taken in the right quantities, they are very different plants.
 The kava plant is in the pepper family, and extracts are made from its roots.
 Kratom trees are related to coffee.